Menu

 What is your M&A strategy?

-Our SAIL’27 strategy focuses on driving organic top- and bottom-line growth.
+In line with the SAIL’27 strategy, Accelerate SAIL focuses on driving organic top- and bottom-line growth.
 However, if value-accretive acquisition opportunities arise, we want to participate.

 What acquisitions have you done in recent years?